Quantum-state engineering in cavity magnomechanics formed by two-dimensional magnetic materials: Model Hamiltonian

-where $g_{bm}=\frac{\sigma B_{1}}{\mathcal{M}_{S}}k_{x}^{2}$.
-The second term of Eq. \eqref{mageef} is negligible when the resonant frequency of the phonon is much smaller than that of the magnon.
-The nonlinear phonon-magnon coupling in Eq. \eqref{hbm} is absent in 3D magnets.
-The photon also exerts a radiation pressure on the magnetic membrane, which triggers the photon-phonon coupling.
-Our system not only gives a novel realization of the rapidly developing cavity magnomechanics, but also generalizes the conventional systems into a nonlinear phonon-magnon coupling regime.
+with the coupling strength $g_{bm}=\frac{B_{1}}{4S}\frac{ k_{x}^{2}}{2m_{0}\omega _{b}}$, where $m_0$ is the ion mass, $\omega_{b}$ and $k_x$ are the resonance frequency and wave vector of the mechanical mode.
+The second term of Eq. (\ref{mageef}) is negligible when the resonance frequency of the phonon is much smaller than that of the magnon \cite{cavitymagnonopto}.
+The quadratic magnon-phonon coupling in Eq. (\ref{hbm}) is absent in 3D magnets, which is associated with the 2D nature of the membrane.
+The photon also exerts a radiation pressure on the magnetic membrane, which triggers the photon-phonon coupling $\hat{H}_{bc}/\hbar=g_{bc}\hat{c}^{\dag }\hat{c}(\hat{b}^{\dag }+\hat{b})$ (see \ref{coupling-strength}).
+Our system not only gives a novel realization of the rapidly developing cavity magnomechanics, but also generalizes the conventional systems into a quadratic magnon-phonon coupling regime.
+We note that this non-linear interaction may lead to parametric instability or chaotic dynamics in evolution of the coupled system \cite{PhysRevLett.96.103901,PhysRevLett.98.167203}, and can also be used to engineer non-Gaussian states of the magnons and phonons \cite{PRXQuantum.2.030204}.

-In the rotating frame with $\hat{H}_0=\omega_{dc}\hat{c}^\dag\hat{c}+\omega_{dm}\hat{m}^\dag\hat{m}$, the total Hamiltonian in the presence of both optical and magnetic drivings reads ($\hbar=1$)
+In the rotating frame with $\hat{H}_0=\hbar\omega_{dc}\hat{c}^\dag\hat{c}+\hbar\omega_{dm}\hat{m}^\dag\hat{m}$, the total Hamiltonian in the presence of both optical and magnetic drivings reads

-Here $\hat{c}$ is the annihilation operator of the cavity with frequency $\omega_{c}$, $g_{bc}$ is the photon-phonon coupling strength, and $\Delta_{c/m}=\omega_{c/m}-\omega_{dc/m}$ are the cavity and magnon detunings to their driving frequencies $\omega_{dc/m}$. $\Omega_{c/m}$ are the Rabi frequency of the driving fields on the cavity and magnet, respectively.
-Its dynamics is governed by the master equation
+Here $\hat{c}$ is the annihilation operator of the cavity with frequency $\omega_{c}$, $g_{bc}$ is the photon-phonon coupling strength, and $\Delta_{c/m}=\omega_{c/m}-\omega_{dc/dm}$ are the photon and magnon detunings to their driving frequencies $\omega_{dc/dm}$.
+The Rabi frequencies of the driving fields on the cavity and magnet are $\Omega _{m}=\gamma B_{0}\sqrt{2NS}/4$ \cite{PhysRevLett.121.203601} and $\Omega _{c}=\sqrt{P\gamma _{c}/\hbar \omega _{dc}}$ \cite{PhysRevLett.99.093901}, where $\gamma/2\pi=28$ GHz/T is the gyromagnetic ratio, $B_{0}$ is the amplitude of the drive magnetic field, $P$ is the input laser power, and $\gamma_c$ is the damping rate of the cavity mode.
+We have eliminated the direct magnon-photon interaction in the model, as the coupling strength is rather weak due to the significantly reduced number of spins in 2D system.
+The dynamics is governed by the master equation

-where $W(t)$ is the density matrix of the three-mode system, $\check{\mathcal{L}}_{\hat{o}}\cdot=2\hat{o}\cdot\hat{o}^\dag-\{\hat{o}^\dag\hat{o},\cdot\}$ is the Lindblad superoperator, $\gamma_o$ are the damping rates of the three bosonic modes, and $\bar{n}_0=[\exp(\omega_b/k_BT)-1]^{-1}$ is the mean thermal excitation number of the environment felt by the phonon.
+where $W(t)$ is the density matrix of the three-mode system, $\check{\mathcal{L}}_{\hat{o}}\cdot=2\hat{o}\cdot\hat{o}^\dag-\{\hat{o}^\dag\hat{o},\cdot\}$ is the Lindblad superoperator, $\gamma_o$ are the damping rates of the three bosonic modes, and $\bar{n}_0=[\exp(\hbar\omega_b/k_BT)-1]^{-1}$ is the mean thermal excitation number of the environment felt by the phonon.